Item Description

 item you are ordering into your e-mail.

-It will save time and reduce possible confusion in determining
+It will save time and reduce confusion in determining

 what you